 Another instant camera with SD card support is the Kodak Printomatic.
 It uses Zink paper to print photos, unlike the one above.
 The Printomatic is perfect if you do not want to fuss around with exposure settings and other things.
 Instead, this camera takes care of it all.
 In short, it's a point-and-shoot camera and is suitable for kids.

 The Printomatic's prints measure around 2 x 3 inches, and the photo quality tends to have less saturation, thanks to the use of Zink photo paper.
-However, it still manages to churn out pretty decent images at $70 price point.
+However, it still manages to churn out pretty decent images at the $70 price point.
 And to add to it, all the photo prints are water-resistant and have an adhesive back, making it convenient to stick to scrapbooks and journals.

-And when it comes to the digital prints, you can expect them to be somewhere around 3680 × 2760 pixels.
+And when it comes to digital prints, you can expect them to be somewhere around 3680 × 2760 pixels.
 And the good news is that the digital version contains parts that are otherwise cropped out in the printed version.

 The Kodak Printomatic has a simple and straightforward design.
 It's light and can easily fit in the palm of your hand.
 And the dual color tone gives it an adorable look.
 Though it's available in a black and white color variant, I'd say the trademark yellow and white color combo would look great and stand out.